MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

     * App source metadata.
     * Connector configuration screen.

 * The visual tour can be a  video, screenshot, a link to a static tab with app details.
 All these references must be within the Teams environment.

     ![Sample App 1](../../../../assets/images/faq/Sampleapp1.png)
     ![Sample App 2](../../../../assets/images/faq/Sampleapp2.png)

 * Increment your app version number in the manifest if you make any manifest changes to your submission.
 * The app must not take users out of Teams for core user scenarios.
 Link targets in apps must not link to an external browser.
-Link targets must link to div elements contained within Teams, for example, inside task modules and tabs.
+Link targets must link to div elements contained within Teams, for example, task modules and tabs.
+Using task modules or tabs is suggested to display information to users within Teams.
 * All core and non-core scenarios must be completed within the Teams environment except for:
   * Privacy Policy
   * Terms Of Use (TOU)